 One of the most important architectural designs is splitting the database into a front-end and back-end database.
-This is how Access is designed to let you support multiuser databases and significantly simplify how you enhance the application over time.
+This is how Access is designed to let you support multi-user databases and simplify how you enhance the application over time.

-Separating your application and data databases enables you to support multiple users and upgrade the application without wiping out their data.
-Assuming the application doesn’t change that often, the separation also makes it easier to just backup the data database since only that is changing everyday.
+Separating your application and data databases enables you to support multiple users and upgrade the application without wiping out data.
+Assuming the application doesnít change that often, the separation also makes it easier to just backup the data database since only that is changing everyday.
 It also improves performance and reduces the incidents of database corruption.

 Splitting a database is a relatively simple concept.
-You take an existing Access MDB/ACCDB database with its tables, queries, forms, reports, macros, modules, etc. and divide it into two databases:
+You take an existing Access ACCDB/MDB database with its tables, queries, forms, reports, macros, modules, etc. and divide it into two databases:

-This design is especially useful in multi-user environments where the back-end database is stored on a network and contains the shared data.
-Each user then has a copy of the front-end database on their desktop pointing to the shared database.
+This design is especially useful in multiuser environments where the back-end database is stored on a network and contains the shared data.
+Each user then has a copy of the front-end database on their local desktop pointing to the shared database.

-In multi-user environments, the front-end database can also contain tables that are private to the user.
-These local tables can store the user’s settings, selections, temporary or intermediate tables for processing data or reports, etc.
+In multiuser environments, the front-end database can also contain tables that are private to the user.
+These local tables can store the userís settings, selections, temporary or intermediate tables for processing data or reports, etc.

 Here are some of the major reasons to use a split database architecture: